awsdocs/aws-systems-manager-user-guide/doc_source/automation-doc-syntax.md

 **parameters**
 \(Optional\) The parameters the document accepts\.
 For parameters that you reference often, we recommend that you store those parameters in Systems Manager Parameter Store and then reference them\.
 You can reference `String` and `StringList` Systems Manager parameters in this section of a document\.
-You can't reference Secure String Systems Manager parameters in this section of a document\.
+You can't reference `SecureString` Systems Manager parameters in this section of a document\.
 For more information, see [AWS Systems Manager Parameter Store](systems-manager-parameter-store.md)\.

 **mainSteps**
 \(Required\) An object that can include multiple steps\.
 A step includes one or more actions \(or plugins\), a unique name for the action, inputs \(parameters\) for those actions, and optional outputs that can be used by other steps in the automation execution\.
 For a list of supported actions and their properties, see [Systems Manager Automation Actions Reference](automation-actions.md)\.